chainwikinet/wikijs-yam-content/Yam-Treasury.md

 # Gitcoin Deposits

-YAM Governance has decided to redirect 1% of all inflows to the Treasury  to the Gitcoin Grants Wallet, in order to support public goods in the Ethereum ecosystem.
-Every funding from the YAM treasury that goes to the Gitcoin Grants wallet will be 100% used for public goods funding for the Ethereum ecosystem.
+During the YAMv2 interim governance period, a proposal was [submitted and approved](https://snapshot.page/#/yamv2/proposal/QmQhFu6miTLtmNyRtCGFXvoFw54VmtkX2chDeUdfFXAtx9) to donate 1% of all treasury purchases to Gitcoin Grants in order to help fund open source public goods for the Ethereum community.

+Every deposit from the YAM treasury to Gitcoin will be 100% used for public goods funding for the Ethereum ecosystem.

 # YAM Treasury Live Tracking